Oman_View of the Sayq canyon and plateau.

 An eco-friendly hotel

-The view plunges into a deep canyon that splits the plateau and cuts through terraces planted with lemon and olive trees and Damask roses, so famous for their perfume that you can smell them in the perfume shops in Muscat's souk.
+The view plunges into a deep canyon that splits the plateau and cuts through terraces planted with lemon and olive trees and Damascus roses, so famous for their perfume that you can smell them in the perfume shops in Muscat's souk.
 These furrows of greenery have given this Jebel its name of Green Mountain (Akhdar).

 The hotel is clad in a predominantly brown limestone facing interspersed with ochre-coloured blocks, giving it a robust appearance in harmony with the dominant rocks of the Sultanate.
 Sometimes grey, sometimes sepia or white, depending on the amount of sunshine and the diversity of its mineral deposits.
 The vertical checkerboard pattern is repeated in the restaurant and lobby interiors.